Deploy Applications Tool

 The Deploy Applications Tool uses a model, the archive, and WLST to deploy applications and resources into an existing WebLogic Server domain in either WLST online or offline mode.
 When deploying applications and resources from a model, the Deploy Applications Tool focuses primarily on the resources and appDeployments sections of the model.
 There are exceptions for the domainInfo and topology sections, where those configuration elements are deemed to be “application-related.”
 For example, the servers' ServerStart folder has an Arguments and a ClassPath attribute that change the server environment (when started by the Node Manager) that applications may rely on to function properly.
 Likewise, the domainInfo section contains a list of JAR files that are to be placed in <DOMAIN_HOME>/lib which are relevant to applications for a similar reason.

 The Deploy Applications Tool will only add or update elements in the specified model.
-It will not attempt to remove any missing elements that were present in a previous model.
+It will not attempt to remove any missing elements that are already present in the domain.
+The Update Domain Tool will not attempt to recreate or add schemas for the RCU database, for domain types that use RCU.

 In WLST online mode, the tool tries to minimize the need to redeploy the applications and shared libraries, and the need to restart the server.
 It does this in a few ways: